 Between 1999-2009 Manta Air Base was used by U.S. air forces to support anti-narcotics military operations and surveillance flights against Colombian drug trafficking cartels.
 The lease was not renewed by the Ecuadorean government.

 Manta has recognized thanks to its international film festival featuring groups from different places in the world.
 The Ecuadorian actor, Carlos Valencia, once invited to Cannes Film Festival for his performance in Ratas Ratones y Rateros (1999), directed by Sebastián Cordero, born in the capital city of Quito.”

 |Colorful handmade jewelry for sale at the market.|

 I was practically squealing with delight as we wandered about the vibrant city so full of life and energy it was intoxicating.
 Although there was an endless number of vendors pushing us to purchase a variety of pointless trinkets, we politely made our way through the crowds, having a great time.

 |An iguana, among dozens, hanging out in the park.|

-From time to time, we ran into passengers we’ve met who were on an equally enjoyable outing in this quaint oceanside town.
-It couldn’t have been a more perfect day.
+We ran into passengers we’ve met from time to time who were on an equally enjoyable outing in this quaint oceanside town.
+It couldn’t have been a perfect day.

 |Colorful scarves for sale in the market.|